 One of the overall guidelines should be "to keep the human in the loop" when designing smart environments.
 Without entering into the philosophical discussion of

-when it is justified to call an artefact or environment ‘smart’ or what we consider ‘smart’ or ‘intelligent’ behaviour in general, the following distinction turns out to be useful (Streitz et al.,
+when it is justified to call an artefact or environment ‘smart’ or what we consider ‘smart’ or ‘intelligent’ behaviour in general, the distinction below turns out to be very useful (Streitz et al.,

 System-Oriented, Importunate Smartness